JinchaoYun/EMATM0055_Dissertation/README.md

-# This is the experimental code and project files that Jinchao Yun used in his MSc Robotics dissertation project (EMATM0055) at University of Bristol and the University of the West of England
+# This is the experimental script and project files that Jinchao Yun used in his dissertation project (EMATM0055) for MSc Robotics at University of Bristol and University of the West of England